West Coast sea trout

 The best time to visit is from September to mid December, with November being the real peak.
 At this time the sea trout will have come in from the coast to feast on whitebait, bolstering the considerable stocks of river trout.
 Sea trout typically weigh 1-2 kg though 3 kg are reasonably common.
 Resident fish weigh anything from 0.5 - 5 kg with fish at the bigger end of the scale being much more common than you might expect.

 If flows are really low, the tide can be felt all the way up to the first rapid but its influence is greatly subdued during even moderate freshes.
 Some locals insist that incoming tides are best, though I have had great success drifting flies in currents caused by falling high tides.
 Really the only big impediments to fishing are the unpredictable and sometimes frequent floods.
-It pays to contact one of the local business a day or so prior to your trip so that you can get a reliable assessment of flow regimes before you leave.
+It pays to contact one of the local businesses a day or so prior to your trip so that you can get a reliable assessment of flow regimes before you leave.
 While it sometimes takes a day or two for heavy headwater rains to reach the mouth, don't bother leaving home if there has been recent heavy rain in the headwaters.

 Trolling is the most popular method of fishing with Tassie Devil Cobras being as good as anything else.
 There is also plenty of scope for spinning from a drifting or moored boat, and this is a deadly tactic when trout can be seen showering the bait beneath the overhanging scrub.